-In order to confirm this trip, a deposit of $3,000 is required per person at time of booking.
+In order to confirm this trip, a deposit of $3,000 ($3,500 for the 2024-25 season) is required per person at time of booking.
 The balance of the trip price is due 120 days before the departure date.
 Special holiday payment and cancellation terms apply.
 Guests who must cancel their trip for any reason must do so in writing.
 Standard cancellations are subject to the following per-person penalties, based on number of days prior to departure:

 Up to 180 days – full refund except for $1,000